-The mission behind WUWM's election coverage is equip Milwaukee-area residents to make decisions and affect change.
+The mission behind WUWM's election coverage is to equip Milwaukee-area residents to make decisions and effect change.

 -